0xjet/ccc/README.md

-# Foundations of Cybersecurity
+# Cybercrime, Cyberespionage, and Cyberwar
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

+**TBD EVERYTHING BELOW*

-This is an undergraduate course providing an introduction to some key cybersecurity topics.
-The material is used for the _Cybersecurity Engineering (18200)_ course currently taught in the CS curriculum at UC3M.
+This is an graduate course providing an introduction to some topics in the areas of cybercrime, cyberespionage, and cyberwar.
+The material is used for the _Cybercrime, Cyberespionage, and Cyberwar (12395)_ course currently taught in the CS curriculum at UC3M.

 The course covers user authentication, access control systems, network security, malware, vulnerabilities, and regulation.
 The purpose is to provide a gentle --though practical-- introduction to the main principles, concepts and tools in these topics.
 The course design aims at finding a good balance between breadth and depth of learning for a CS student who approaches cybersecurity with little-to-none previous backgound.
 As a result, the treatment of some topis is often very general, limited, and with some obvious omissions.
 The material can be extended with some extra effort to make up for these limitations.